 With a Public Health degree, a nurse may pursue a track that is focused on broad public health goals, such as healthcare policy, population or community health.
 A Public Health Nurse may complete population studies, perform research, analyze outcomes, and provide education and advocacy for public health goals.
 They may work at the state or local level on infectious diseases, disease prevention, and health promotion.

 In this role, nurses work in an intersection between technology and nursing.
-An informatics specialist could do things like consult on new technology systems, analyze and build data systems to reach healthcare goals or write computer programs.
+An Informatics nurse could do things like consult on new technology systems, analyze and build data systems to reach healthcare goals or write computer programs.

 Nurse Administrator or Executive

 This track—also known as Nurse Leadership—prepares a nurse to manage a team of other nurses and/or healthcare members.
-An MSN Nurse Administrator may serve as a unit manager, for instance, or in even more expanded leadership roles.
+A Nurse Administrator, sometimes referred to as a nurse manager or executive, may serve as a unit manager, for instance, or in even more expanded leadership roles.
 Additional advanced certification for Nurse Administrators and Executives are available as well.